learn-co-curriculum/dsc-derivatives-conclusion/README.md

 ## Introduction

 Data science is all about finding good models to understand patterns in your data.
-You'll find yourself performing optimizations all the times: examples are: maximizing model likelihoods, minimizing errors,... essentially, you'll perform a lot of minimizations and maximizations along the way.
-And is just that where derivatives come in very handy!
+You'll find yourself performing optimizations all the time.
+Examples are: maximizing model likelihoods and minimizing errors.
+Essentially, you'll perform a lot of minimizations and maximizations along the way when creating machine learning models.
+And this just that where derivatives come in very handy!

 ## Objectives